Sergey Bubka: Biography

 Born in Luhansk, Sergey Nazarovych Bubka was a track-and-field athlete in the 100-meter sprint and the long jump, but became a world-class champion only when he turned to the pole vault.
 In 1983, he won the world championship in Helsinki, Finland, and the following year set his first world record, clearing 5.85 m.
 Until the dissolution of the USSR in late 1991, Bubka competed for Soviet teams.
 By 1992, he was no longer bound to the Soviet system, and signed a contract with Nike. that rewarded each world record performance with special bonuses of $40,000.

-His son, Sergei Bubka is a former professional tennis player.

 From 2002 to 2006, Bubka was a member of the Ukrainian Verkhovna Rada with the Party of Regions group and until 2014 an advisor to Viktor Yanukovych.
 He was on the youth policy, physical culture, sport and tourism committee while a MVR.

-Bubka has been linked to business conducted in Ukraine’s Russian-occupied territories.
+Bubka has been linked to business conducted in Ukraine's Russian-occupied territories.
 On 5 March 2022, Bubka professed his love for his homeland after the 2022 Russian invasion of Ukraine, and declared: "Ukraine will win".